Graylog2/documentation/pages/configuring_webif.rst

        </Location>
    </VirtualHost>

-.. warning::Using Apache 2.2 needs the configuration above, if you have Apache 2.4 you need to switch the Locations.
+.. warning:: Using Apache 2.2 needs the configuration above, if you have Apache 2.4 you need to switch the Locations.
 This means ``/api/`` must go after ``/``